bostick/tabit-file-format/description/tabit-file-format-description.md

 4 = insert double bar line
 ```

-Single bar line is inserted between CURRENT and NEXT space.
+Single bar line is inserted between CURRENT and NEXT spaces.

-Open repeat is inserted between PREVIOUS and CURRENT space.
+Open repeat is inserted between PREVIOUS and CURRENT spaces.

-Close repeat is inserted between CURRENT and NEXT space.
+Close repeat is inserted between CURRENT and NEXT spaces.

 It is as if each space has only 1 slot, so no need to compute it.